Patient education: Thyroid nodules (Beyond the Basics)

 The thyroid is a butterfly-shaped gland in the middle of the neck, located below the larynx (voice box) and above the clavicles (collarbones) (figure 1).
 Thyroid nodules are round or oval-shaped areas within the thyroid (figure 2) that can be caused by a number of conditions, most of which are not serious.

 This topic discusses the tests that may be performed on thyroid nodules, as well as the treatments that are available.
 Other thyroid conditions are discussed separately.
-(See "Patient information: Hyperthyroidism (overactive thyroid) (Beyond the Basics)" and "Patient information: Hypothyroidism (underactive thyroid) (Beyond the Basics)" and "Patient information: Antithyroid drugs (Beyond the Basics)".)
+(See "Patient education: Hyperthyroidism (overactive thyroid) (Beyond the Basics)" and "Patient education: Hypothyroidism (underactive thyroid) (Beyond the Basics)" and "Patient education: Antithyroid drugs (Beyond the Basics)".)

 WHAT DOES THE THYROID DO?